docs

 Tertiary: Reviewer-documented patterns

-A number of cost patterns in this report — PracticeSuite billing practice complaints, CollaborateMD document storage friction, AdvancedMD exit cost dynamics — are drawn from patterns documented across multiple independent reviewer accounts on Capterra and G2.
-These are not verified by Medi against vendor records.
-They are directional signals worth verifying directly with the vendor before signing.
+Several cost patterns in this report (PracticeSuite billing complaints, CollaborateMD document-storage friction, AdvancedMD exit-cost dynamics) come from multiple independent reviewer accounts on Capterra and G2.
+Medi has not verified them against vendor records.
+Treat them as directional signals and confirm with the vendor before signing.

 What to verify before using any figure here

 Vendor pricing changes.
 The comparison tables above reflect May 2026 data and will drift as vendors update their fee structures.
-Before building a contract or budget model on any figure in this report, get a current quote directly from the vendor with the following specifics: your exact provider count, your client practice count, your monthly claim volume, your payer mix and estimated non-par percentage, your EHR integration requirements, and your data migration scope.
+Before building a contract or budget model on any figure here, get a current quote directly from the vendor with these specifics: your exact provider count, client practice count, monthly claim volume, payer mix and estimated non-par percentage, EHR integration requirements, and data migration scope.
 Those six inputs produce a usable number.
 A pricing page produces a directional range.

 Frequently asked questions